xero/moebius-web/README.md

 # Extended Brush ('e'):

 Allows a selected character from the extended-ASCII set to be used as a brush, as with the other modes this also supports drawing with straight lines, as well as fixing any attribute conflicts.
+Pressing the F1 to F10 keys will quickly select light shade, medium shade, dark shade, full, upper, lower, left, right, middle, and dot blocks respectively.

 # Clone Brush ('comma'):